 Historical and religious place Dhanapalgadhi (धनपाल गढी) is located at Belbari Municipality, Kaseni, Morang.
-Gadhi means fort in Nepali language.
+Gadhi means fort in the Nepali language.
 Today the place where the historical ruins are located was Raja Dharmapala or Dhanapal’s Gadhi.
 The ruins of King Dhanpal’s royal palace can be seen even today in a small forest.
 After observing bricks of the temple around this area it can be estimated that it is about 1000 years old.
 This area is spread over an area of about 35 bighas.
 This site is surrounded by human settlements.

 It is believed that there used to be many ponds here.
 Out of the 9 ponds dug by the king, 3 ponds are still remaining where rare red and white lotus flowers are found.
 One pond is located in-front of the temple where lotus flowers can be seen.

-It is a custom to light lamps in the this temple every year on Saturday evening in the month of Chaitra.
-People from the villages around the Dhanpal fort visits here to light lamps.
+It is a custom to light lamps in this temple every year on Saturday evening in the month of Chaitra.
+People from the villages around the Dhanpal fort visit here to light lamps.
 Before starting new work in the village, it is customary to visit here for the success of the work.

 There is a strong belief that if you take the items from this place to your home, a person or their family will get sick or a disaster will come.
 If anyone returns it as it is and asks for forgiveness then they will be cured.
 People do not enter here with knives and scissors.